Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

 Bread

-Sourdough bread, rustic bread loaves, ciabatta bread, and most artisanal loaves of bread are great options.
+Excellent alternatives are rustic bread loaves, ciabatta bread, and most artisanal loaves of bread.

-Avoid baguettes and packaged bread such as sandwich bread, rolls, and buns.
-They’ll fall apart as you soak them and will get mushy.
+Avoid baguettes and packaged bread, such as sandwich bread, rolls, and buns.
+They will become mushy as they soak.

 Tomatoes

 The tomatoes should be ripe but firm to the touch.
-They should also be consumed at room temperature to appreciate their taste fully.
+They should be consumed at room temperature to fully appreciate their taste.

-You can mix more tomato varieties, and locals in Italy use what they have at hand without being too fussy.
+You can combine more tomato varieties, and locals in Italy use whatever they have at hand without being too fussy.

 mixed tomato varieties